ve7gel/Docs/IntesisWMP/README.md

 # udi-poly-intesis
+Plug-in is designed to auto-discover your WMP devices.
+Your EISY/Polisy and your WMP devices must be on the same network and subnet for this to work properly.
+Some WMP devices are occasionally a little slow to respond to the auto-discover query, so a re-start or discover may be required to find them.

 Only fully tested with Daikin FDMQ and FTXS, with Intesis R0001 and I0001 HomeAutomation Wi-Fi interfaces.
 It should work for other brands of heat pumps as well with the Intesis interfaces, as they all seem to use the same Intesis WMP protocol.
 See: